trislett/ants_tbss/README.md

 # ants_tbss
-Simple TBSS implementation with ANTs and T1w registration to template
+TBSS (FSL) implementation with ANTs and T1w registration to template